Trevorton27/bKraussReactExpenseTracker/README.md

 # Expense Tracker with React

-### An Expense Tracker created with HTML, CSS, Javascript, and React.
+### An Expense Tracker created with HTML, CSS, Javascript, React, and Bootstrap.

 ### See it [here](https://bryangk.github.io/expense_tracker_react/)